ucsb-cs56/ucsb-cs56.github.io/_topics/maven.md

 * Maven adds package management to the functions that you get with Ant.
 * By package management, I mean that instead of you having to manage the process of obtaining all the .jar files for third party library that your project may depend on (and the .jars that *those* files depend on, and so on...), maven manages that for you.
+* Maven is built on a different philosophy than Ant, explained in part [here](https://maven.apache.org/archives/maven-1.x/using/migrating.html).

-Similarities with Ant:
+# Similarities with Ant

 * Both Ant and Maven provide a way to manage the process of compiling, making jars, producing javadoc, running your code.
 * Both use XML as the format
 * Built in Java, so its ostensibly portable like Java (Makefiles are very Unix centric)
 * Both are maintained by the Apache Software Foundation

-Differences between Maven and Ant:
+# Superficial differences between Maven and Ant:

 * `pom.xml` instead of `build.xml`
 * command to run the tool is `mvn` instead of `ant`